 Tracing a diagram

 I usually get my diagram from a text book (PDF) or online, then I add it to Procreate.
 It must cover my canvas as much as possible, because big images are easier to trace.
-For my drawing ink, I prefer solid inks.
-They make it easier when colouring the diagrams a bit later.
-I avoid using pencils or other types of ink that might leave tiny gaps (no matter how tiny).
+For my drawings, I prefer solid inks because colouring is easier later on.
+I avoid pencils or other types of ink that leave gaps (no matter how tiny) in my diagram.

-Once my diagram is ready and I like the size, I add a new layer above it and start drawing on it.
+Once my diagram is ready in Procreate (and I like the size), I add a new layer above it and start tracing on it.
 Make sure all your shapes in the diagram are completely closed, without any gaps.
-When colouring, the gaps leak colour onto the whole canvas, so it is important to make sure there are no gaps.
+When colouring, the gaps leak colour onto the whole canvas, so it is important to make sure there are no gaps in your lines.

 After tracing, I remove the imported image and check for gaps so I can patch them up.
 Zooming in picks up any tiny gaps in my drawing.
-To colour sections, I drag and drop the colours into them.
+To colour sections, I drag and drop the colours into the different shapes in my diagram.

 Some useful tips

 You can use the original diagram to pick up the exact colours you want.
 I occasionally bring back the original image to get colours using the colour picker.
-For super tiny sections, zoom in to drop your colours to avoid dropping your colours on the edges, which changes them.
+For super tiny sections, zoom in to drop your colours to avoid dropping them on the edges/lines, which changes them.

 Exporting the diagrams

 I always export my diagrams in PNG format to remove the background.
 PNG images are the best for digital notes because they float and blend into the page, which makes them aesthetically pleasing.
-I love how they look, like they have been drawn onto the page.
+I love how they look, like they have been drawn on the page directly.

 Why do I trace my diagram?